xexlabs/xex-contracts/docs/XEX.md

 14. **Transaction History**: Keep a log of user transactions, including rank claims, mints, stakes, and withdrawals.
 This can help users track their activities and earnings over time.

 15. **Tooltips and Help Text**: Add tooltips and help text throughout the UI to explain complex concepts like rank, amplifiers, and EAA rates.
 Use the information from functions like `getCurrentAMP()` and `getCurrentEAAR()` to provide up-to-date explanations.

+16. **Pagination for Minters**: When displaying minter information, especially for users with many minters, implement pagination using the `minterInfoOfByOffset()` function.
+This will improve performance and user experience when dealing with large numbers of minters.

 By following these guidelines and utilizing the provided functions, you can create a comprehensive and user-friendly interface for interacting with the XEX contract.
 Remember to always fetch the latest data from the contract to ensure your UI reflects the current state of the blockchain.